-With the new School Plan in place all the students at the SCS will receive the care they need and work on their individual development plan.
+With the School Development Plan in place, all the students at the SCS will receive the care they need and work on their individual development plan as much as possible.
 When the care coordinator and teachers of the SCS are unable to cater to the needs of the student, the student will be referred to EC2, the Educational Expertise Centre Saba (www.ec2saba.org) or other external care providers.